 “One of the spring’s coolest events… [Minima] sound unmistakably modern, but capture the film’s disturbing mood perfectly.”
 (David Gritten, The Daily Telegraph)

 The Cabinet of Dr. Caligari was Minima’s second soundtrack, written through 2008.
-It started life as an improvisation, at a performance at the Wellcome Trust in London on 25 January 2008, as part of the temporary exhibition Sleeping & Dreaming which explored “sleep, the mysterious state we all inhabit for a third of our lives.”
+It started as an improvisation, at a performance at the Wellcome Trust in London on 25 January 2008, as part of the temporary exhibition Sleeping & Dreaming which explored “sleep, the mysterious state we all inhabit for a third of our lives.”

 In the years that followed, Caligari was our most frequently performed film, with regular screenings and festival performances.
+Highlights include a tour of the Picturehouse chain of cinemas in 2010, a week at the Edinburgh Fringe in 2011 and an appearance at the Glastonbury Festival in 2015.

 In 2013, the Compass Presents group devised a multi-media event based around the film.
 The Caligari Experience had its first shows in March 2014 at Motion, Bristol.
 Minima continue to perform the film independently as a “straight” show, as well as providing the live soundtrack to performances of The Caligari Experience.